Events at the Stonnington History Centre

 Discover Stonnington’s past with History Matters, a range of free workshops and presentations on a variety of history topics, led by Stonnington History Centre staff.
 We also run an exciting exhibition program and occasional tours of the building.
 For further information, please contact us.

 Where bookings are required, they open at 10am on the first day of the month prior to the event.

-All sessions take place at the Stonnington History Centre or at Northbrook Pop-Up Gallery, both at 1257 High Street, Malvern (behind Malvern Library), unless specified otherwise.
+All sessions take place at the Stonnington History Centre exhibition space at 1257 High Street, Malvern (behind Malvern Library), unless specified otherwise.